azzamallow/mimic-ajax/README.markdown

-mimic-ajax is a small addition to jasmine, and allows developers to stub the XMLHttpRequest object with syntax familiar to jasmine users.
+mimic-ajax is a small addition to jasmine which allows developers to stub the XMLHttpRequest object with syntax familiar to jasmine users.

 Releases
 ========